sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

 	                         (because this is the default value)
 	Series 2: "0:1" corresponds to the 2 indices for "DIM1":"DIM1_VALUE_1", "DIM2":"DIM2_VALUE_2"
-	          The annotation for this series is: "ANNOT":"ANNOT_VALUE1" The attributes for this series are: "ATTR1":"ATTR1_VALUE_1" (because this is the default value) This series has 2 observations:
+	          The annotation for this series is: "ANNOT":"ANNOT_VALUE1" The attributes for this series are: "ATTR1":"ATTR1_VALUE_2" (omitted because this is the default value and since the only and last attribute)
+	          This series has 2 observations:
 	          Observation 1: "0" corresponds to the index for "TIME_PERIOD":"2016"
 	                         The value for this observation is: 40.3426